department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can find an accredited representative or a VSO in one of these ways:
+You can find an accredited representative or a VSO in 1 of 2 ways:

-- Find a local representative (including a recognized VSO, an attorney, or a claims agent) by state/territory, zip code, or the organization’s name online through eBenefits. <br>
+1. Go to eBenefits to find a local representative (including a recognized VSO, an attorney, or a claims agent) by state/territory, zip code, or the organization’s name. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/vso-search).
-- Find VA-recognized organizations and VA-accredited individuals by name, city, state, or zip code through the VA Office of the General Counsel. <br>
+2. Search the VA Office of the General Counsel’s list to find VA-recognized organizations and VA-accredited individuals by name, city, state, or zip code. <br>
 [Search the VA Office of the General Counsel's list](https://www.va.gov/ogc/apps/accreditation/index.asp).

 </div>